Privacy Notice

 Communication Data

-In order to provide the insurance services, Companjon collects and processes communication data about you (email address, content of messages, metadata such as date and time).
+In order to provide the insurance services, Companjon collects and processes communication data about you (email address, content of messages provided to us via chat or email or any other channel of communications, metadata such as date and time).

 Claims Data

-Claims Data is information obtained from for the processing and settlement of a reported insurance claim.
-In particular, this includes information on the incident or event, the amount of the loss, insured benefits, payment arrangements, invoiced premiums, type of insurance benefit.
+Claims Data is information obtained from you for the processing and settlement of an insurance claim.
+In particular, this includes information on the incident or event, the amount of the loss, insured benefits, payment arrangements and payment information (such as International Bank Account Number), invoiced premiums, type of insurance benefit.

 Customer Support & Service Data

-When you submit a query or request to us in connection with your add on solution, it is necessary for us to collect and generate the following personal data about you such as the nature of your query or request (e.g. customer support/troubleshooting request, policy cancellation request, refund request or policy amendment request), your email, full name, date of birth and flight information for authentication purposes; and the date of your query and request.
+When you submit a query or request to us in connection with your insurance solution, it is necessary for us to collect and generate personal data about you such as the nature of your query or request (e.g. customer support/troubleshooting request, policy cancellation request, refund request or policy amendment request), your email, full name, date of birth, the date of your query or request and other information relevant to your particular insurance solution for example, flight information or information pertaining to an insured activity.

 3. For which purposes and on what legal basis are your data processed?